-Contractor insurance throughout Tennessee in Union City, Martin, Dresden, Paris, McKenzie, Kenton and Bradford.
+Contractor insurance throughout Tennessee in Knoxville, Union City, Martin, Dresden, Paris, McKenzie, Kenton and Bradford.
 Also serving the surrounding states of Kentucky, Illinois, Missouri and Alabama.

 Contractor insurance isn’t one-size-fits-all.
 A specialized policy allows you to easily customize and simplify your insurance coverage to ensure that your business’ unique needs are protected.

 A specialty contractor insurance policy is an easy way to cover multiple risks without having to settle for a one-size-fits-all policy that wastes money on coverage you don’t want or need.

 A good policy includes general liability that covers you against claims of damage or injury caused on site or to visitors on your own premises.
 Such costs can be immense and general liability insurance is often mandatory if you want to bid for government contracts.

 Which business insurance is right for your company?

 Explore how having the right business insurance can protect your company from the unexpected.